 On Tuesday 3rd November 2020, workplace health and safety laws in Western Australia made their biggest jump in decades.
 On this day, Parliament passed the Work Health and Safety Bill 2019, meaning WHS was about to change for businesses, employers and employees throughout WA.

-Once the supporting regulations are finalised – which could be this year – the Work Health and Safety Bill 2019 will become the WHS Act 2020.
+Once the supporting regulations are finalised in March 2022, the Work Health and Safety Bill 2019 will become the WHS Act 2020.

-These new regulations will be law abiding, so they may change how you do business.
+The new legislations will be law abiding, so they may change how you do business.

 We’ve broken down six key changes so you can understand what this all means for you and your organisation, and how you can prepare.